kcarlton55/bomcheck/README.md

 in feet.

-## **BC_CONFIG.PY**
+## **BOMCHECK.CFG**
-Bomcheck has a configuration file available named bc_config.py.
+Bomcheck has a configuration file available named bomcheck.cfg.
 With it the default U/M measure can be switched from inches to mm, or to some other U/M.
 Also, column names can be changed, and so forth.
+Within the bomcheck.cfg file are explanations about settings That can be employed.
+Open the file with a text editor program such as Microsoft's wordpad.

 &nbsp;